BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/screenSpaceReflectionsPostProcess.md

 video-content:
 ---

+<span style={{"color": "red"}}>This post process is deprecated starting with v5.48.0!
+It is superseded by the [Screen Space Reflections Rendering Pipeline](/features/featuresDeepDive/postProcesses/SSRRenderingPipeline).</span>

 ## Introduction
 Rendering reflections in real-time can be done using several methods.
 Each method contains its own pros and cons.
 For Web technologies, 2 main methods exist:
 * **Using a Mirror Texture**: